lara-martin/interactive-fiction-class/homeworks/project/project-final.md

-For this milestone, you will take the components of your proposal and begin to move them into more "paper-like" sections.
-You will also be adding in some more details.

 Your paper needs to be in a conference template, written in LaTeX.
 * You can use [Overleaf](https://www.overleaf.com) to write LaTeX papers together.
 The CSEE department has a subscription to Overleaf now, so you should be able to have multiple collaborators on the same paper.